Are you looking for the best things to do in Koh Samui? Maybe you just want an exotic Thai island vacation to break up those long cold winter nights?

 Mu Ko Ang Thong National Marine Park is a beautiful archipelago of 42 small islands where visitors can hike, kayak, snorkel, scuba dive, camp, and commune with nature.

-Spend the night in one of the romantic bungalows on the island of Wua Talab, or rent camping gear and find your own secluded patch of paradise.
+Spend the night in one of the romantic bungalows on the island of Wua Talab, or rent camping gear (like one of the best inflating tents) and find your own secluded patch of paradise.
 Experience the backpacker’s tale as they depicted it in the novel “The Beach,” which was made into the movie starring Leonardo Di Caprio.
 Talk to the park rangers to make sure you don’t miss any of the towering limestone cliffs, exotic sea life, white-sand beaches, and hidden coves.
 Come find out why the natives named it ‘The Golden Basin’!

 With mild currents, visibility up to 100 feet, and warm tropical waters, Ko Samui boasts some of the best diving in the world.
 Whether you’re an experienced diver or just getting your feet wet, the island is littered with small, personable dive shops where you can rent gear, take a short class, and explore the shallow warm waters of places like Coral Cove.
 Venture over to Ang Thong Marine Park to dive among whale sharks, hard and soft corals, stingrays, sea anemones, barracuda, lionfish, cuttlefish, and angelfish.

 Or you can take an exhilarating speedboat ride about an hour north to a place called Sail Rock.
 Best known for its 30-foot vertical chimney, this site is breath taking at 15 feet and 115 feet.
 It is also one of the main sites for spotting whale sharks and giant morays.
 This site has it all for the novice and the expert!